sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 - The ordering of fields in objects is undefined.
 The fields may appear in any order and consuming applications should not rely on any specific ordering.
 It is safe to consider a nulled field and the absence of a field as the same thing.
 - Not all fields appear in all contexts.
-For example response with error messages may not contain fields for data, dimensions and attributes.
+For example response with error status messages may not contain fields for data, dimensions and attributes.

 # Field Guide to SDMX-JSON 2.0 Data Message Objects (aligned with SDMX 3.0.0)